fmaguire/mag_sim_paper/manuscript.md

 Plasmids are of great research importance as they are a major source of the lateral dissemination of AMR genes throughout microbial ecosystems [@pmid:26603922; @doi:10.3389/fmicb.2016.00173].

 These varying composition and relative abundance features mean that GIs and plasmids pose significant challenges in MAG recovery.
-As these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, and with MAG approaches are becoming increasingly popular within microbial and public-health research, it is both timely and vital that we assess the impact of metagenome assembly and binning on the recovery of these elements.
+As these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, and with MAG approaches becoming increasingly popular within microbial and public-health research, it is both timely and vital that we assess the impact of metagenome assembly and binning on the recovery of these elements.
-Therefore, to address this issue we performed an analysis of GI and plasmid recovery accuracy across a set of 12 state-of-the-art short-read metagenome assembly and binning approaches using a 'best-case' low-complexity simulated metagenome comprised of GI- and plasmid-rich taxa.
+Therefore, to address this issue we performed an analysis of GI and plasmid (and associated AMR/VF genes) recovery accuracy across a set of 12 state-of-the-art short-read metagenome assembly and binning approaches using a 'best-case' low-complexity simulated metagenome comprised of GI- and plasmid-rich taxa.

 ## Materials and Methods {#methods}